Australian House of Representatives: Origins and role

-The Opposition party's main role in the House is to present arguments against the Government's policies and legislation where appropriate and attempt to hold the Government accountable as much as possible by asking questions of importance during Question Time and during debates on legislation.
+The opposition party's main roles in the House are to present arguments against the government's policies and legislation where appropriate, and to attempt to hold the government accountable as much as possible by asking questions of ministers during question time and during debates on motions and legislation.

+The preferential voting system of the lower house has resulted in a single party or coalition almost always having a majority of seats in the chamber.
+After the first decade of Federation, the only time when this did not occur was following the 1940 and 2010 elections.
 By contrast, the only period in recent times during which the government of the day has had a majority in the Senate was from July 2005 (when the senators elected at the 2004 election took their seats) to July 2008 (when the senators elected at the 2007 election took their seats).
-Hence, votes in the Senate are usually more meaningful.
-The House's well-established committee system is not always as prominent as the Senate committee system because of the frequent lack of Senate majority.
+Hence, results of votes in the Senate are usually more contested and closely watched.

 In a reflection of the United Kingdom House of Commons, the predominant colour of the furnishings in the House of Representatives is green.
-However, the colour was tinted slightly in the new Parliament House (opened 1988) to suggest the colour of eucalyptus trees.
-Also, unlike the House of Commons, the seating arrangement of the crossbench is curved, similar to the curved seating arrangement of the United States House of Representatives.
-This suggests a more collaborative, and less oppositional, system than in the United Kingdom parliament (where all members of parliament are seated facing the opposite side).
+However, the colour was lightened and given a uniquely Australian cast in the new Parliament House (opened 1988), suggesting the colour of eucalyptus tree leaves.
+Also, unlike the House of Commons, the seating arrangement of the crossbench is horse-shoe shaped, a hybrid of oppositional arrangements of the House of Commons and hemicycle arrangements preferred by legislatures of in Europe and the United States.

 Australian parliaments are notoriously rowdy, with MPs often trading colourful insults.
-As a result, the Speaker often has to use the disciplinary powers granted to him or her under Standing Orders.
+As a result, the speaker frequently has to use the disciplinary powers vested in them under standing orders.

-Since 2015, Australian Federal Police officers armed with assault rifles have been present in both chambers of the Federal Parliament.
+Since 2015, Australian Federal Police officers armed with assault rifles have been present in both chambers of the federal Parliament.

 Electoral system

-From the beginning of Federation until 1918, first-past-the-post voting was used in order to elect members of the House of Representatives but since the 1918 Swan by-election which Labor unexpectedly won with the largest primary vote due to vote splitting amongst the conservative parties, the Nationalist Party government, a predecessor of the modern-day Liberal Party of Australia, changed the lower house voting system to Instant-runoff voting, which in Australia is known as full preferential voting, as of the subsequent 1919 election.
+From the beginning of Federation until 1918, first-past-the-post voting was used in order to elect members of the House of Representatives but since the 1918 Swan by-election which Labor unexpectedly won with the largest primary vote due to vote splitting amongst the conservative parties, the Nationalist Party government, a predecessor of the modern-day Liberal Party of Australia, changed the lower house voting system to full preferential voting, as of the subsequent 1919 election.
 This system has remained in place ever since, allowing the Coalition parties to safely contest the same seats.
 Full-preference preferential voting re-elected the Hawke government at the 1990 election, the first time in federal history that Labor had obtained a net benefit from preferential voting.

 From 1949 onwards, the vast majority of electorates, nearly 90%, are won by the candidate leading on first preferences, giving the same result as if the same votes had been counted using first-past-the-post voting.
 The highest proportion of seats (up to 2010) won by the candidate not leading on first preferences was the 1972 federal election, with 14 of 125 seats not won by the plurality candidate.